Insomnia (2002 film): Plot

-Finch contacts Dormer and arranges a public meeting on a ferry.
-Finch wants help shifting suspicion to Kay's abusive boyfriend Randy Stetz and, in return, will stay silent about the Eckhart shooting.
-Dormer gives advice on handling police questioning.
-As Finch leaves Dormer on the ferry, he shows that he has recorded the conversation.
+Finch contacts Dormer again and arranges a public meeting on a ferry.
+Finch wants help shifting suspicion to Randy, offering to stay silent about the Eckhart shooting in return.
+Attempting to dissuade him from this, Dormer tells Finch he can't hide his relationship with Kay and gives advice on handling the inevitable police questioning.
+As Finch leaves the ferry, he reveals he has recorded the conversation.